 Bring a small packet or Ziploc bag of sanitizing wipes, and use them to wipe down the area: the tray table, seatback pocket, armrest, seatbelt, and (my personal favorite) the headrest.
 It may sound extreme, but it’s highly unlikely that these areas were wiped down in-between flights—and nobody wants to share hair grease or eat off a tray table where someone changed baby diapers (yes, really).
 In fact, my seatmates often express jealousy that they didn’t think to bring their own.

 While you can’t exactly bring your own beer on the plane, you can bring your own blanket.
-It’s been reported that airplane-provided blankets and pillows are not washed in between flights (only at night, ew), so bringing your own helps you avoid the germ-ridden cesspools disguised as the comfy red blankets they hand out.
+Before the pandemic, it was reported that airplane-provided blankets and pillows were not washed in between flights.
+While we are hopeful this has no doubt changed now that airlines are paying more attention than ever to germs, bringing your own is a safer bet.

-Shoes such as rainboots, sandals, or combat boots are usually made of materials that are easier to wipe down, post-flight, than sneakers, suede, or fabric shoes.
+Rain boots, sandals, or combat boots are usually made of materials that are easier to wipe down, postflight, than sneakers, suede, or fabric shoes.
 When you return home, sanitize your shoes with a few wipes so you won’t be carrying the germs of the plane around for days to come.